 A Collection shall have at least one Resource Type and at least one Interface bound at all times during its lifetime.
 During creation time of a collection the Resource Type and interfaces are specified.
 The initial defined Resource Types and interfaces may be updated during its life time.
 These initial values may be overridden using mechanism used for overriding in the case of a Resource.
 Additional Resource Types and Interfaces may be bound to the Collection at creation or later during the lifecycle of the Collection.

-A Collection shall define the “links” Property.
-The value of the “links” Property is an array with zero or more Links.
+A Collection shall define a Property that is an array with zero or more Links.
 The target URIs in the Links may reference another Collection or another Resource.
 The referenced Collection or Resource may reside on the same Device as the Collection that includes that Link (called a local reference) or may reside on another Device (called a remote reference).
-The context URI of the Links in the “links” array shall (implicitly) be the Collection that contains that “links” property.
+The context URI of the Links in the array shall (implicitly) be the Collection that contains that Property.
 The (implicit) context URI may be overridden with explicit specification of the “anchor” parameter in the Link where the value of “anchor” is the new base of the Link.

 A Resource may be referenced in more than one Collection, therefore, a unique parent-child relationship is not guaranteed.
 There is no pre-defined relationship between a Collection and the Resource referenced in the Collection, i.e., the application may use Collections to represent a relationship but none is automatically implied or defined.
 The lifecycles of the Collection and the referenced Resource are also independent of one another.